Syslogine/docsy/userguide/content/en/docs/single-boards/nvidia/jetson-nano/icecast.md

-+++
+---
-title = "Setting Up Your Own Radio Station on Ubuntu with Icecast and Jetson Nano" linktitle = "Radio Station Setup" date = 2024-01-12T12:00:00Z tags = ["Ubuntu", "Icecast", "Jetson Nano", "Streaming", "Tutorial"]
+title: Setting Up Your Own Radio Station on Ubuntu with Icecast and Jetson Nano
-+++
+linktitle: Radio Station Setup
+date: 2024-01-12T12:00:00Z
+description: >
+  Learn how to set up your own radio station using Icecast on an Ubuntu machine, specifically on a Jetson Nano.
+Broadcast audio content over the internet with ease.
+tags: ["Ubuntu", "Icecast", "Jetson Nano", "Streaming", "Tutorial"]
+categories: ["Jetson Nano", "Tutorials"]
+---

 ## Introduction